 Now I can imagine that on a nice day Bondi beach is packed at the best of times let alone on Labour Day Bank Holiday which is celebrated on the first Monday of October every year in New South Wales.
-Needless to say there was not a grain of sand to be seen as everyone had descended on the beach.
+Needless to say, there was not a grain of sand to be seen as everyone had descended on the beach.
 I can’t say that I blame them, who wouldn’t?
-30 degrees and bit of sun and surf, it’s the stuff dreams are made of – well they are if you are a pasty girl from England!
-Needless to say the flip-flops (or thongs in Australia!) where soon kicked off and we had to stop ourselves running across the beach like children and into the water.
+30 degrees and a bit of sun and surf, it’s the stuff dreams are made of – well they are if you are a pasty girl from England!
+Needless to say, the flip-flops (or thongs in Australia!) were soon kicked off and we had to stop ourselves running across the beach like children and into the water.

-We walked the full length of the beach at the water’s edge taking in this alien out doors way of life people take for granted in Australia (I’m only jealous).
+We walked the full length of the beach at the water’s edge taking in this alien outdoors way of life people take for granted in Australia (I’m only jealous).
 Men, women and children of all ages sunbathing, swimming, surfing, playing with a bat and ball……it was Bondi where it hit me that we only had a few days left in Australia and I really didn’t want to go home.
 Here it was sunny, the people are friendly and you can come to the beach the majority of the year.
 Not like in England where the window of opportunity is precisely 3 1/2 days and on most beaches you find used nappies rather than people frolicking in the surf and enjoying themselves (*sigh*).

 Bondi is not a ‘beautiful’ beach (and not horrible by any stretch of the imagination) but it is a famous one and in my opinion if in Sydney somewhere you must visit just to say you’ve been.
 Even if you’re not a beach lover why not take a trip, get a smoothie or a juice from one of the many shops on the beach front and sit and watch the world go by?
-And if you do decided to take the hop on, hop off bus there – they depart every 30 – 45 minutes.
+And if you do decide to take the hop on, hop off bus there – they depart every 30 – 45 minutes.